-A crucial step in deriving inequality \eqref{Eq_est_int} is to show that the auxiliary bound \eqref{Eq_aux_expl} below holds.
-The difficulty in proving \eqref{Eq_aux_expl} is due to our assumption that $\lambda$ is positive, which leads to the emergence of a periodic orbit for the original, and the reduced system for $\sigma = 0$ as discussed in the introduction to Section \ref{Sec_slow_pm}.
-We propose the following approach to overcome this obstacle.
-First of all, the drift part of the original system \eqref{Eq_3DHopf} in polar coordinates is modified by adding a suitable term, which is designed to counteract the linear instability when $\lambda$ is positive.
-The transition probabilities of the resulting transformed original system are in general different from those of the true original system.
-We rectify this by applying Girsanov's theorem, which is shown to hold for the transformed original system in Lemma \ref{Lemma_girsanov} below.
-This lemma states the existence of a probability measure $\tilde{\mathbb{P}}$ of the underlying probability space $(\Omega, \mathcal{B}, \mathbb{P})$ for which the transition probabilities of the transformed original system coincide with those of the true original system when the latter is viewed with respect to the original probability measure $\mathbb{P}$.
-This approach allows us to show the auxiliary inequality \eqref{Eq_aux_expl} for the radial part of the transformed original system with respect to the new probability measure $\tilde{\mathbb{P}}$ instead of $\mathbb{P}$ and to simultaneously preserve the statistics of the original system.
-We refer to Subsection \ref{Sec_main_idea} for a more detailed discussion of the main ideas of this approach.
+To address the presence of oscillatory instabilities, potentially away from the instability onset, we employ a novel approach based on probability law transformations.
+First, we modify the drift term of the original system \eqref{Eq_3DHopf} in polar coordinates by introducing a coupling term that depends on the reduced system (see Remark \ref{Connection_Hairer} below).
+This coupling term is designed to counteract the linear unstable effects.
+While the transition probabilities of this modified system generally differ from those of the original system, we demonstrate that a Girsanov transformation exists (see Lemma \ref{Lemma_girsanov}).
+This allows us to identify a new probability measure $\tilde{\mathbb{P}}$ on the underlying probability space $(\Omega, \mathcal{B}, \mathbb{P})$ such that the transition probabilities of the modified system, when viewed under $\tilde{\mathbb{P}}$, coincide with those of the original system under the original probability measure $\mathbb{P}$.
+This approach enables us to prove the finite-time error estimate \eqref{Eq_aux_expl} for the radial component of the transformed system with respect to the new probability measure $\tilde{\mathbb{P}}$, while preserving the statistics of the original system.

-This work draws inspiration from \cite{Hairer2001ExponentialMP}, where Girsanov's theorem was applied to obtain exponential mixing bounds for a class of SPDEs by means of a coupling argument.
-Related to our work are the results exposed in \cite{B2004} and \cite{B2005}.
-Therein, the authors investigate a broad class of SPDEs with cubic non-linearity.
-They find upper bounds on the Wasserstein, and total variation distance between the invariant measures of the original SPDE and its finite dimensional amplitude equation with respect to the explicit time-scale separation in the original system.
+This technique draws inspiration from \cite{Hairer2001ExponentialMP}, where Girsanov's theorem was employed to derive exponential mixing bounds for a class of SPDEs through a coupling argument.
+Our work is also related to the findings of \cite{B2004} and \cite{B2005}, which investigate a broad class of SPDEs with cubic nonlinearity.
+These studies establish upper bounds on the Wasserstein and total variation distances between the invariant measures of the original SPDE and its finite-dimensional amplitude equation under the assumption of timescale separation.